 Lake City Bank has several deposit products like savings accounts, checking accounts, money market accounts and CDs, meaning you have many options to manage your money.
 It does not have the best savings rate, which means you should consider other options for banks that offer more return for your money.
 CDs can be a terrific option to achieve higher returns, but there are limitations to accessing your money.
 Lake City Bank's CD rates are competitive compared to other U.S. banks.

 Lake City Bank features a savings rate of 0.01%, which is fair as compared against the national average.
-Lake City Bank's one-year CD earns at a rate of 0.50% and the five-year CD has a rate of 1.30%, while its highest-yielding money market account earns at a rate of 0.05%.
+Lake City Bank's 13-month CD earns at a rate of 0.55% and the 59-month CD has a rate of 0.90%, while its highest-yielding money market account earns at a rate of 0.15%.
 It has a fair savings rate compared to the average savings account.
-Consider higher earning savings accounts with other banks.
+Consider higher-earning savings accounts with other banks.

 Compare Lake City Bank to Other Competitive Offers